Industry Analysis Framework: The 5-Forces Method for Market Assessment

 Framework Origins and Validation

-Why does your industry review business plan need this proven method?
-Because backers expect to see Porter's system in serious business plans.
-Goldman Sachs and JPMorgan Chase require Five Forces review in their startup funding reviews.
-A strong industry analysis business plan depends on getting this right.
+Why does your business plan need this proven method?
+Because investors expect to see this system in serious business plans.
+Major financial firms require this type of analysis in their funding reviews.
+A strong industry analysis depends on getting this right.

 How to Apply the Five Forces to Your Industry Analysis Business Plan